pramitghosh/fdim/README.md

 **sameSVD** stands for **S**imilarity and **A**ffinity **Me**asures for **S**patial **V**ector **D**ata

-> This package is still under development and many of the objectives of this package are yet to be implemented.
+> This package is still under development and many of the objectives of this package are yet to be implemented or conceptualized.

 The objective of this package is to establish (if required) and implement measures of (self-)similarity and (self-)affinity for spatial vector data represented in accordance with the [Simple Features](https://en.wikipedia.org/wiki/Simple_Features) (officially *Simple Features Access*) specifications, as endorsed by [OGC](https://www.ogc.org/projects/groups/sfswg) and [ISO](https://www.iso.org/standard/40114.html).